productguy94/merchant-sdk-php/README.md

     ...
 ]);

-You can add other filters to the array.
-Or leave the array empty if you do not plan on filtering your response.

 var_dump($response);
 ```
+You can add other filters to the array.
+Alternatively, if you do not plan on filtering your response, you can either leave the array empty or don't pass any argument into it.

 ###  Get transaction statistics
 ```